jonnor/datascience-master/dat390/report.md

 To avoid having to manually design or chose convolution kernels, they can be learned from data.

-One simple method is spherical k-means clustering on randomly selected patches.
+One simple method is spherical k-means clustering on randomly selected spectogram patches.
 `TODO: ref spherical k-means`
-It uses the cosine`????` distance, and the resulting kernel taken as the center of each cluster.
+It uses the cosine distance `TODO: double check`, and the resulting kernel taken as the center of each cluster.
 This has been shown to work well for birdsong classification.
 `TODO: ref Stowell skm`
 An alternative vector quantization method is Sparse Non-negative Matrix Factorization.